JC-Lhyper/bookbot/README.md

 # bookbot
-First Git project : where I learn to make mistakes
+First Git project : How to synchronise work on Github